-- Availability and use of flexible working decreases the likelihood of women to reduce their working hours - Especially strong and stable result for use of time flexibility. - Hence: to some degree flexible work can function as alternative for reduction of working hours.

-But: does not increase likelihood of women to stay in employment after childbirth
+- Availability and use of flexible working decreases the likelihood of women to reduce their working hours - Especially strong and stable result for use of time flexibility. - Hence: to some degree flexible work can function as alternative for reduction of working hours. - But: less evidence that it increases likelihood of women to stay in employment after childbirth